 Lei making, ukulele jams, costuming etc. can be covered in separate sessions on request.
 Workshops focusing mainly on choreography will also be scheduled.

 CLASS SKIRTS (pāʻū)

-Yes, these classes will not assume any prior knowledge or experience.
+Yes, these Hawaiian hula dance classes do not require prior knowledge or experience.

 E komo mai!
 It never hurts to keep your basics strong and hula is always most fulfilling in a group.
 There will obviously be choreography but it’s not always the focus, so bear that in mind.